PeriVIS/PeriVIS/README.md

 ### stress

 Volume rendering of the nodes and visualizaiton of the vonMises stress tensor, see Section 4.2 in [1].
 Figures shows the volume rendering of the Standford bunny and the vonMises stress.
+An example video is available [here](https://archive.ins.uni-bonn.de/schweitzer.ins.uni-bonn.de/people/diehl/video/bunny.mp4).

 Figure 1: Extracted fragments |